mjgasior/learning_dart/README.md

 > the factory constructor body allows you to perform some work before returning the new object, without exposing the inner wiring of that instantiation process to whoever is using the class

 > Using a factory constructor over a named constructor can also help to prevent breaking changes for subclasses of your class.

+* you can achieve the **singleton** design pattern by utilizing the *factory constructor*

+> Factory constructors in many ways are just like static methods, but there are a few differences